Find out more about Individual Voluntary Arrangements and whether they could be the debt solution to get you on the journey to financial freedom.

 - Acceptance of the IVA lies with the creditors.
 For an IVA to be accepted, 75% of the voting creditors by debt value must approve, therefore, any single creditor with 25% or more of the overall debt level must not reject.

-There may be other suitable options for dealing with your debts, and where this is the case, Debt Movement will make you aware of them.
-If an IVA is not an appropriate solution for you, we will signpost you to the Money Advice Service for guidance.
+- There may be other suitable options for dealing with your debts, and where this is the case, Debt Movement will make you aware of them.
+If an IVA is not an appropriate solution for you, we will signpost you to the Money Helper (formerly Money Advice Service) for guidance.

 - An annual financial review of your income and expenditure will take place following each anniversary of the approval of your IVA until completion.
 This will determine whether you can afford to increase your monthly contributions.